nafzigba/iqgeocodereview/codereview.md

 uniform mat4 projectionMatrix;
 ```
 <h1>Vertex Shader</h1>
-"layouts" are the entrance point for the data sent from the engine to be processed by the shader.
+"layouts" are the entrance point for the data sent from the engine (glBindBuffer) to be processed by the shader.

 ```glsl
 #version 450 core